March to the West: The march

 Intellectual collaboration with Getúlio Vargas' program included a publication by the São Paulo poet Cassiano Ricardo entitled Marcha Para Oeste: a influência da bandeira na formação social e política do Brasil, published in 1940.
 It was a mythical version of the National State, in which Cassiano makes an analogy between the organization of the bandeiras in the 16th century and that of the Estado Novo.

 The concrete political action of the Estado Novo was felt with the creation of "federal territories" in 1943: Amapá, Rio Branco (present-day Roraima), Guaporé (present-day Rondônia), Iguaçu and Ponta Porã, these would later be granted the status of states of the federation or incorporated into already existing states.
 The federal government also acted in the colonization region of northern Paraná, which gave rise to a series of new cities such as Londrina, Maringá, Cianorte, Umuarama.

 The Roncador-Xingu Expedition also stands out within the "march to the West", which was planned to conquer and clear the heart of Brazil.
 Initiated in 1943, the movement entered Central Brazil, unveiled the south of the Amazon and made contact with several indigenous ethnicities still unknown.
-In the lead, three brothers who marked this period of national history: Leonardo, Cláudio and Orlando Villas Bôas.
+In the lead, three brothers who marked this period of national history: Leonardo, Cláudio and Orlando Villas-Bôas.

-The main lines of "territorial policy" - settlement policies, regulating population displacement, transport and communication - of the Vargas government would later be taken up by president Juscelino Kubitscheck.
-The construction of Brasília can be understood as a new "March to the West", as it displaced populations (the so-called "candangos", mainly northeastern migrants) to the sertão and made it possible for the equipment of urban life to reach a region that was unknown to them.
+The main lines of "territorial policy" - settlement policies, regulating population displacement, transport and communication - of the Vargas government would later be taken up by president Juscelino Kubitschek.
+The construction of Brasília can be understood as a new "March to the West", as it displaced populations (the so-called "candangos", mainly northeastern migrants) to the sertão and made it possible for the equipment of urban life to reach the region.
 More than that, it took the central power to the interior and served to start a process of displacement of Brazilian modernization from the Center-South to the Center-West.